nodejs/node/doc/api/cli.md

 issue https://github.com/tc39/ecma262/pull/1307.
 This flag may still change or be removed in the future.

-To avoid these cases any builtin function overrides should be defined upfront:
+To avoid these cases, any builtin function overrides should be defined upfront:

 <!-- eslint-disable no-redeclare -->
 ```js